UPDATED SEP 24, 2021 • 9 MIN READ

 In addition, you’ll need to report on the odometer reading at the start and end of the year (or fiscal period).
 Alternatively, if you change vehicles during the year, you’ll need to record the dates that you changed vehicle as well as the odometer reading when the change was made.

 Finally - if you use more than one vehicle for business purposes, remember to record the kilometres for both vehicles separately, as well as recording your expenses for each vehicle.
-Basically, you must calculate your deduction for each vehicle separately.
+Basically, you must calculate your deduction for each vehicle separately in order to get proper mileage reimbursement.

 Once you have a full 12 months of driving (both business and personal) recorded in a logbook, you can use that to establish a “base year” for your business usage.